 Image 64 shows CELLO SCULPTURE from the DOUBLE VISION series full out and in tilts, pans, zooms.

-Another approach was taken in the making of CELLO SCULPTURE.
-Again using the View Camera, the first exposure was taken using natural light from a window at left coming into the room showing the Muse playing her cello.
-Prior to pressing the shutter the window just to the left of her was blocked with black velvet paper.
+James took another approach in the making of CELLO SCULPTURE, for which again he used the View Camera.
+The first exposure was taken using natural light coming into the room from a window at left.
+This would illuminate the Muse playing her cello.
+Prior to pressing the shutter, the window just to the left of her was blocked with black velvet paper, therefor not exposing what was outside.

 After taking this pose the shutter was re-set.
 Then the black velvet paper on the viewable window was removed and placed on the window that had provided the light for the first exposure.
-In other words, the light was now blocked leaving the room in the dark.
-Only the scene out of the viewable window was now visible.
-To create that scene he had his Muse pose herself outside like a garden sculpture seen through the window, and took the second exposure.
+In other words, the light illuminating the inside was now blocked, leaving the room in the dark.
+Only the scene outside was now visible.
+To create that scene, he had his Muse pose herself outside like a garden sculpture to be seen through the window, and took a second exposure.

 Image 65 shows MAKING UP from the DOUBLE VISION series full out and in tilts, pans, zooms.

-This photograph called MAKING UP used a similar approach, only in this one the mirror was blackened out with the foreground lite for the first exposure.
-The mirror was cleared and lighting reversed for the second exposure to show the Muse relaxing in the tub with her cup of tea besides her.
-James mentioned the space being very small, which made it challenging.
+This photograph called MAKING UP used a similar approach, only in this one, the mirror was blackened out with the foreground lit for the first exposure.
+The mirror was cleared and lighting reversed for the second exposure showing the Muse relaxing in the tub with her cup of tea on the side.
+This bathroom was very small and controlling the light was a challenge.

 Image 66 shows PEEK-A-BOO from the DOUBLE VISION series full out and in tilts, pans, zooms.